 CfPS has a range of income streams that fund the work that we do, they include:

-- Funding from the Local Government Association to support local authority overview and scrutiny functions to improve their capacity to hold local decision-makers to account.
+- Funding from the Local Government Association to support local authority overview and scrutiny functions to improve their capacity and practices to hold local decision-makers to account.

 - Working with individual organisations to provide specific support to review and improve their governance and scrutiny functions.
-These have included local authorities, government departments, regulators, universities, a private sector organisation, a wide range of NHS trusts and authorities, police authorities and others.
+In the past few years these have included local authorities, government departments, regulators, housing associations, membership organisations, private sector organisations operating in the public sector and others.

-- We receive funding from a range of organisations to produce practical guides and research publications.
+- We receive funding from a range of organisations to undertake research, produce practical guides and publications.

-- CfPS runs regular national training days aimed at improving knowledge and skills on key topics such as questioning skills, safeguarding children, performance management.
+- CfPS runs regular national training days for local government councillors and officers aimed at improving knowledge and skills in overview and scrutiny on key topics such as questioning skills, performance management and chairing meetings.

 Contact and find us